PrajwalaY26/Superstore-Sales-Analysis-Power-BI-/README.md

 - **Power BI Desktop**
 - **DAX (Data Analysis Expressions)** for calculated measures and KPIs
 - **CSV File** as data source

-## Getting Started

-To explore the dashboard:
-1. Clone this repository
-2. Open the `.pbix` file in Power BI Desktop (I just shared the snapshots of the dashboard bcz unfortunately I am not able to genererate the embedded code for my report)
-3. (Optional) Load the CSV if prompted and refresh the model

 ## 🤝 Why I Made This